lakshmankumar12/rubik_notes/readme.md

 Basically, its always LFU corner of interest.
 * If 1 yellow, then yellow faces up
-* If 0 yellow, then yellow is on left side (remember headlight on side, that's the case for Fridrich too)
+* If 0 yellow, then yellow is on left side (remember double-headlight on side, that's the case for Fridrich too)
 * If 2 yellow, then yellow is facing you

 ## Get Yellow Corners right